One Week Lighting Workshop With Stanley

 Flash Over Exposing

-If you still are over exposed it is usually your ISO is set too high.
+If you still feel overexposed, your ISO is usually set too high.
 Lower your ISO setting.

-Crank up the ISO and double check to be sure you have Slow Sync chosen or you will be syncing at the lowest shutter speed of about 1/60.
+Crank up the ISO and double-check to be sure you have Slow Sync chosen.
+Otherwise, you will be syncing at the lowest shutter speed, about 1/60.
 You may need to be slower.

-Background is controlled by the camera +/- exposure compensation dial as well as ISO.
+The background is controlled by the camera +/- exposure compensation dial and ISO.

 Improve your Flash photos by not lighting everything